Donaldson, Foltynewicz power Braves to 6th straight win

 Bryse Wilson, the second Atlanta pitcher, gave up Rowdy Tellez’s second homer in the last two nights and Derek Fisher’s RBI double to make it 4-2 in the seventh.

-Foltynewicz walked three and struck out two.
+Foltynewicz, who left the game after Snitker noticed his face was blush red in the dugout, walked three and struck out two.
 Atlanta has won his last nine starts, though the right-hander has a 5.27 ERA over that span.

+“He looks fine now,” Snitker said.
+“They brought him in to see how he’s doing, but at that point and time he didn’t look so hot.”

+Foltynewicz said he felt better after getting checked out by the team medical staff.

 Font, getting a spot start for the Blue Jays, gave up two runs and four hits in one inning.